denysvitali/denvit-blog/content/posts/im-happy-engineer-now.md

 This runs Prisma migrations before the main container starts, ensuring your database schema is always up-to-date before the server accepts connections.

-**Why CloudNativePG?**

-I chose [CloudNativePG](https://cloudnative-pg.io/) over plain PostgreSQL containers because it provides:

-- Automated backups with retention policies
-- Automatic failover to standby replicas
-- Point-in-time recovery (PITR) capabilities
-- Connection pooling via PgBouncer integration
-- Native Kubernetes integration via Operators

-The PostgreSQL instance is configured with:
-- **1 replica** (can be scaled to 3 for high availability)
-- **10Gi persistent volume** on Longhorn (scalable as needed)
-- **Daily backups** to an off-cluster S3-compatible target

-> [!NOTE]
-> For a production setup, I recommend running PostgreSQL with 3 replicas for automatic failover.
-My single-replica configuration is sufficient for personal use but wouldn't survive a node failure without manual intervention.

 ### Secrets Management

 Rather than hardcoding API keys and passwords, I use [OpenBao](https://github.com/openbao/openbao) (HashiCorp Vault's open-source fork).
 The Happy Server retrieves secrets at runtime, keeping credentials out of Git and providing centralized rotation.